 If you need to replace missing teeth, the debate about whether dentures vs implants are better depends on what works best for you as an individual.
 When it comes to a permanent tooth replacement that could last for as long as your natural teeth, there is currently nothing to rival dental implants.
+A dentist that offers consultation can assess your mouth and determine the best treatment for you.
 Let’s take a look at both dentures and implants and see which circumstances may necessitate each tooth replacement.

 What Are Dentures?